What is the Mind-Body Connection?

-The Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital has more than 40 years of research that proves the effectiveness of how practicing mind/body medicine can help reduce the stressors that cause or worsen conditions such as heart disease, infertility, chronic pain, gastrointestinal disorders and many more.
+The Benson-Henry Institute for Mind Body Medicine has more than 40 years of research showing how practicing mind-body medicine can have a lasting positive impact on health conditions including heart disease, infertility, chronic pain, gastrointestinal disorders, autoimmune conditions (such as lupus), and many more.

 - Physical activity